buehler/dotnet-operator-sdk/docs/docs/getting_started.md

 ## Terminology

 - `Entity`: A (C#) model - an entity - that is used in kubernetes.
-An entity defines the CRD.
+  An entity is the class for a kubernetes resource.
-- `Resource`: An instance of an entity.
+- `Resource` (or `TResource`): The type of a kubernetes resource.
 - `Controller` or `ResourceController`: An instance of a resource manager that is responsible for the reconciliation of an entity.
 - `Finalizer`: A special resource manager that is attached to the entity via identifier.
 The finalizers are called when an entity is deleted on kubernetes.
+- `Validator`: An implementation for a validation admission webhook.
 - `CRD`: CustomResourceDefinition of kubernetes.

 ## How To Start